 Teaching abroad is one of the most popular volunteer program types, and for good reason: there will always be demand for education worldwide, and there are so many different subjects to be taught.
 But to ensure you make the best impact you can, and have a positive experience abroad, it’s important to know what you can realistically contribute.

-For travelers who are looking for a short-term teach abroad experience, and who don’t have a background in teaching, there still are many ways to get involved.
+For travelers who are looking for a short-term teach abroad experience (under 12 weeks), and who don’t have a background in teaching, there still are many ways to get involved.
 These placements will have you working alongside local teachers as their assistant: you’ll follow their lead in carrying out lessons, keeping their classrooms organized, and keeping students engaged.

 If you’re studying to become a teacher, or if you have some background, you’ll often have the opportunity to do more, depending on how long you can stay in-country and what type of experience you’re looking for.
 For example, you can work alongside a local teacher and lead some lessons on your own.
 Or you can plan workshops, develop lesson plans, and take on greater levels of responsibility.
 Coaching sports, leading PE classes, and getting involved in after-school programs also are great volunteer opportunities for prospective teachers or those with experience working with children and teens.

 And if you have formal teaching experience, you can lead classrooms, develop full lesson plans, work in specialized subjects, or even assist with school administration.

 Just remember: regardless of your background and education, teaching in another country will be a learning experience for you too!

 As a volunteer teacher, there are so many ways you can make a difference!
 Some ways teachers help our partners include:

 - Providing extra assistance in over-crowded classrooms so that local teachers can be sure their students are engaged and learning

 - Giving specialized or one-on-one attention to students in need or who are falling behind in their schoolwork